 Student Services at Western is committed to the growth and development of all Missouri Western students.
-Student Services supports the educational mission of the college and assists with the educational maturity of students through academic support services, career services, student employment, international student advisement, counseling and testing services.
+Student Services supports the educational mission of the college and assists with the educational maturity of students through academic support services, career development, minority achievement programs, student employment, international student advisement, counseling and testing services.
 Student Services also offers assistance for students with disabilities and non-traditional students.
 These services assist the college in its effort to produce enthusiastic, courageous, respectful scholars, who understand the freedoms afforded them through education, and who are mindful of their responsibility to serve others.
+The Dean's office is located in Eder Hall 209.